festivals-in-thailand

 The Thailand Festival traditions for Visakha Bucha Day include candlelight processions around temples, where participants walk three times around the main Buddha image while holding candles, incense, and flowers.

 This practice symbolises the Buddha’s teachings and is a key part of Buddhist festivals Thailand.
-The festival provides a deep spiritual experience and an opportunity to reflect on the Buddha’s life and teachings, making it a profound occasion in the Festivals in Thailand calendar.
+The festival provides a deep spiritual experience and an opportunity to reflect on the Buddha’s life and teachings, making it a profound occasion in the festival's calendar in Thailand.

 Also Read – 7 Best Places For Scuba Diving In Thailand